SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations

 {\bf Accuracy when Spying on Relative Temperature Changes.} We study the accuracy of spying the relative temperature changes of the victim DRAM module using a polynomial regression model obtained from a DRAM module that is the same model as the victim DRAM module.
 Figure~\ref{fig:relative_temperatureResolution} shows the probability distribution of the temperature error when we use the polynomial regression model.
 For each victim DRAM module of each manufacturer, we use a polynomial regression model obtained from one of the other two modules we test from the same manufacturer.
-Table~\ref{tab:percentile_relative} shows the maximum error in the estimation of the relative temperature changes (in \SI{}{\celsius}), for $90^{\mathrm{th}}$ percentile of the error distribution.
-We show values for temperature changes up to \SI{45}{\celsius} (L), and for temperature changes up to \SI{5}{\celsius} (S), which should be the common case if the \gls{ber} monitoring frequency is large enough.